 “I love the cover of the anniversary edition of The Wonderful Wizard of Oz by L. Frank Baum, which has frayed pages and beautiful art.
 The Invention of Hugo Cabret by Brian Selznick stands out on my bookshelf because of how the cover art wraps around to the spine.”
 Other literary gems on her shelves include To Kill a Mockingbird, The Nightingale and Their Eyes Were Watching God.

-Benjamin Rifkin, dean of the Maxwell Becton College of Arts and Sciences and professor of Russian, decided to challenge himself to learn a new language in college — he loved his French classes, so why not try more?
+Benjamin Rifkin, interim University Provost, senior vice president of academic affairs and professor of Russian, decided to challenge himself to learn a new language in college — he loved his French classes, so why not try more?
 To his delight, he found a great Russian professor and ended up changing his major.
 Forty years later, he’s still enamored.
 “The vowel sounds in Russian are broad and open, and the consonant sounds are divided into two phonetic categories we call ‘hard’ and ‘soft,’ which are very beautiful.
 The grammatical structure of the language creates a lot of rhymes, so Russian poetry is like music to me.”
 Here’s how Rifkin went from studying and teaching Russian to dean of arts and sciences.
 Spoiler alert!
 Books are heavily involved.